-An example of hypocrisy is claiming to care about the environment but a person constantly litters.
+An example of hypocrisy is claiming to care about the environment, but that person constantly litters.

-Another example of hypocrisy is the practice of doing the same thing for which one criticizes another person about.
+Another example of hypocrisy is the practice of doing the same thing for which one criticizes another person.
 It is like the idiom of "the pot calling the kettle black."

 Deception is an example of hypocrisy.
 An example is in the story about a woman who baked a delicious chocolate cake for her husband.
 The two of them ate some of it after dinner.
 Her husband took a slice to work to eat for lunch.
 When the husband was leaving for work, he reminded his wife not to eat the rest of the cake during the day, but she did!

-The wife worried about what her husband would say if he saw not of a crumb of the cake was left.
-A couple of hours before her husband was scheduled to arrive home, the wife had a brilliant idea (so she thought).
+The wife worried about what her husband would say if he saw not a crumb of the cake was left.
+A couple of hours before her husband was scheduled to arrive home, the wife had a brilliant idea.
 She ran to the store and bought ingredients to bake another cake.
 Then she realized that she needed to get the cake down to the size it was when her husband left that morning.
-Therefore, she ate half of it.
-Now her husband wouldn't know the difference.
+Therefore, she ate half of it so her husband wouldn't know the difference.
 The wife had performed a hypocritical act.

 Biblical Examples of Hypocrisy

 Jacob deceived his twin brother Esau by pretending to be him when his father Isaac was losing his sight.
 His deception caused his father to give him Esau's birthright that technically belonged to Esau who was born first (Genesis 27:34-40).